Are there Hour of Code activities that are accessible to students with visual impairments?

-Both Code with Mary and Astronomy are fully accessible to students with visual impairments and can also be used with a classroom of sighted students.
+Code with Mary, Astronomy, Dash Joins a Dance Circle (K-5), and Dash Joins a Dance Circle (with functions) (6-8) are fully accessible to students with visual impairments and can also be used with a classroom of sighted students.
 Currently, there are no other accessible Hour of Code activities.

 For more information about Code.org and students with disabilities, consult Supporting Students with Disabilities for the Hour of Code.

 For more information about accessible K-12 computer science, consult the following knowledge base articles: